 Reading other proposers’ grant applications and being in the room during review discussions provides a unique perspective, and informs your ability to write to reviewers as an audience.
 It also provides additional connections to professionals in your field of study.
 Check the agency website for requests for reviewers.

-Both OSP and the Division of Research offer support to faculty and staff pursuing external funding.
+Both SPA and the Division of Research and Innovative Parternships offer support to faculty and staff pursuing external funding.
 The links in the Related Content box provide information on that support, as do the other pages on this site.
 The earlier you talk with your Research Development Specialist about your idea, the better able we are to support your efforts.